tchx84/Gameeky/docs/basics/en/welcome.md

 ## Thematic packs

-Gameeky provides predefined packs of projects and building blocks for different interests, e.g. a farming role [game](https://github.com/tchx84/FreedomValley) in a medieval fantasy setting.
+Gameeky provides predefined packs of projects and building blocks for different interests, e.g. A farming role [game](https://github.com/tchx84/FreedomValley) in a medieval fantasy setting.
 A thematic pack can contain:

 * **Assets** like tilesets, sprites and sounds.
 * **Entities** with predefined properties and behaviors.